huiyuyie/recipe_calories/README.md

 | `prop_total_fat`   | Proportion of total fat in each recipe.                                   |
 | `prop_sugar`       | Proportion of sugar in each recipe.                                       |

-### Research Question

-**Whether the time taken to make a recipe affect the number of calories?**

 ---

-This question is important because understanding the relationship between cooking time and number of calories can help home cooks make better dietary decisions and optimize their meal plannings.
-For instance, people may assume that recipes which takes longer to make are more indulgent, while quick recipes might be healthier.
-By analyzing this relationship, we can provide insights for users aiming for specific nutritional or time goals.

-**Why this question matters?**
- Millions of people choose recipes based on preparation time and perceived healthiness.
-If there is a significant association between cooking time and the number of calories, users can make more informed choices according to their time constraints and nutritional goals.
-This analysis can also support food bloggers, dietitians, and recipe platforms in designing and recommeding recipes that meet different users' needs.

 ## Data Cleaning and Exploratory Data Analysis
 To ensure accurate and meaningful analysis, we performed several key data cleaning steps: